Killing of Anjelica Castillo

-Anjelica Castillo, previously known for 22 years as Baby Hope, was a Mexican-American four-year-old girl from New York City who was murdered in 1991.
+Anjelica Castillo, previously known for 22 years as Baby Hope, was a four-year-old Mexican-American girl from New York City who was murdered in 1991.
 Her body was not identified until 2013.
 The case received national attention due to the young age of the victim and the manner of her death.
 After her identification, Castillo's paternal cousin, Conrado Juarez (30 years old at the time of her death) confessed to murdering the girl.
-Juarez died in custody in November 2018, after changing his plea to "not guilty," claiming the confession was coerced.
+Juarez died in custody on November 18, 2018, after changing his plea to "not guilty," claiming the confession was coerced.

 Death

-Castillo's abusive father, Genaro Ramirez, had taken two of his three young children and disappeared; her mother, Margarita Castillo, believed that he had taken Anjelica and her sister and returned to his native Mexico.
+Castillo's abusive father, Genaro Ramirez, had taken two of his three young children and disappeared; her mother, Margarita Castillo, thought that he had taken Anjelica and her sister and returned to his native Mexico.
 In reality, he left Anjelica in New York, taking her to stay with the children's adult female cousin, Balvina Juarez-Ramirez, who lived in a house in Astoria, Queens.

 Years later, Balvina's brother and Anjelica's male cousin Conrado Juarez admitted to torturing, raping, and sodomizing the child before smothering her.
 Juarez, who was 30 years old at the time of the murder, had bound Anjelica to a table in his sister's apartment, and had deprived her of water on multiple occasions.
 Juarez claimed he originally did not intend to kill her, but then suffocated her with a pillow after she cried out during her rape.
 Juarez immediately informed Juarez-Ramirez that their cousin was dead, and his sister insisted that they dispose of the body.
 Anjelica's body was placed in a cooler, and the siblings took a car service to Manhattan to dump the cooler.

-Anjelica's mother, Margarita, believing Castillo to be in Mexico with her father, and also unable to communicate in English, never reported her missing.
+Anjelica's mother, Margarita, thinking Castillo to be in Mexico with her father, and also unable to communicate in English, never reported her missing.
 Margarita did claim that she and her family had searched for her daughter, but were unable to locate her, for which she became the subject of much criticism and anger when Anjelica was identified in 2013.
 Other reports reveal that her family also neglected to report her missing because some of the family members, including Margarita, were apparently undocumented immigrants.
 They feared that if it was discovered that some were in the country without documentation during the course of an investigation, they would be deported.